remix-run/remix/docs/tutorials/jokes.md

 Open up that URL and you should be presented with a minimal page pointing to some docs.

-💿 Now stop the server and delete all this stuff:
+💿 Now stop the server and delete this directory:

 - `app/routes`
-- `app/styles`

 We're going to trim this down the bare bones and introduce things incrementally.